 2 Safe place to work and learn

-To what extent would everyone on your staff or in your student cohort be able to say they feel safe and can be the best version of themselves, without fear of risk, reproach or ridicule?
+Imagine if everyone on your staff or in your student cohort could say they feel safe and can be the best version of themselves, without fear of risk, reproach or ridicule?

 Setting standards for the language you use, a professional approach in communications and clarity on styles and phrases is vital.
 Knowing what constitutes illegal communication: verbal threats, racism, hatred and innuendo that would be subject to prosecution might be level 1.
 But level 2 will be when a student or tutor feels they can share who they really at the start, not the end, of a course.

-It can be so easy to exclude people unintentionally, not speaking to female students in class and not noticing some contributions.
-Small, repeated biases that accumulate evident in everyday acts and comments.
-Subtle and not so subtle shifts convey messages that can increase that sense of belonging.
+Feeling like you belong is so important.
+It can be so easy to exclude people unintentionally.
+For example, not speaking to female students in class and not noticing some contributions.
+Small, repeated biases evident in everyday acts and comments can accumulate.
+But there is hope.
+Subtle and not so subtle shifts convey messages that can increase a sense of belonging.

 How do we know how people feel unless we ask?

 Engineers are stereotyped to be logical, rational and un-emotional beings.
 Yet, many are not.
-Those who aren’t strive to be and suppress natural tendencies.
+Those who aren’t may strive to be and suppress natural, more emotional, tendencies.
 Those who are need the tools and experience of connecting and checking in with their peers and colleagues.
-Building bridges, belonging and engagement.
+All this leads to building bridges, belonging and engagement.

 4 Esteem and career confidence

-In 2019 there’s an esteem and confidence gap for minority and women students in engineering compared to white male students.
-Multicultural and white male dominated courses can isolate students who are more culturally familiar with a collaborative rather than competitive approach.
-Introverted or sensitive students lose their engineering confidence.
+In 2019 there’s an esteem and confidence gap for minority and women students, or students who don’t like the competitive environment often found in engineering.
+So, white male dominated courses can isolate students who are more culturally familiar with a collaborative rather than competitive approach.
+And introverted or sensitive students can lose their engineering confidence.
 The few become fewer as they leave.

-Experience, practice, and formative feedback contribute to personal growth.
-Learning to ask good questions and introducing coaching styles of communication can contribute to professional skill’ growth.
-These build a powerful sense of belief and usefulness within us.
-When coupled with technical competence this leads to confidence that we are a member of the professional engineering community.
+One solution to build esteem is experiencing and practicing formative feedback.
+Further, learning to ask good questions and introducing coaching styles of communication can contribute to professional skills’ growth.
+And you will find these build a powerful sense of belief and usefulness within us.
+When coupled with technical competence this creates confidence that we are a member of the professional engineering community.

 Connect with us.